pytest-dev/pytest-timeout/README.rst

 integration server or simply if you don't know why the test suite hangs.

-Note that while by default on POSIX systems py.test will continue to execute the tests after a test has timed, out this is not always possible.
+Note that while by default on POSIX systems pytest will continue to execute the tests after a test has timed, out this is not always possible.
 Often the only sure way to interrupt a hanging test is by terminating the entire process.
 As this is a hard termination